-As mentioned, your loan-to-value (LTV) drops to 50% when you purchase your second property.
-This means you will need to fork out 50% in down payment, of which 25% must be in cash.
-Here, you have the option of paying the next 25% of your down payment in either cash or using your CPF monies.
+As mentioned, your loan-to-value (LTV) drops to 45% when you purchase your second property.
+This means you will need to fork out 55% in down payment, of which half must be in cash.
+Here, you have the option of paying the other half of your down payment in either cash or using your CPF monies.

 However, there is a limit on the amount of CPF savings you can use to buy private residential properties.
 This limit is determined by a couple of things:

 i) Valuation Limit (VL), which is the purchase price or the value of the private property at the time of purchase, whichever is lower.
 And;